Points in Python

 This guide provides an overview of the RhinoScriptSytntax Point Geometry in Python.

-In Python, 3-D points are represented as zero-based lists that contain three numbers.
-These three number represent to the X, Y and Z coordinate values of the point.
+In Python, a Rhino 3D point is represented as a Point3d structure.
+Conceptually, Point3d exist in memory as a zero-based list containing three numbers.
+These three numbers represent the X, Y and Z coordinate values of the point.

-A 3-D point can be constructed in a number of different ways.
-For example:
+A Point3D structure can be constructed in a number of different ways.
+Two common ways are:

 A point list can also be constructed one element at a time:

 The ‘CreatePoint()’ function is very flexible.
 It can take a list or tuple of two or 3 numbers and return a Point3d.
 The function can also extract the coordinates of a Rhino GUID to return a Point3D.

 It is not always necessary to construct a point before passing it to a function that requires a point.
 It is possible to construct points directly as an argument to a function.
 A Point is a list like structure.
 Wrap coordinates in brackets

 when passing them directly to a function.
 For instance the

 rs.addline(point, point) function requires two points.
 Use the following syntax to construct the points on the fly:

 point2 = point2.append(1.0) point2.append(2.0) rs.AddLine([45,56,32],[56,47,89])